joshuabecker91/joshuabecker91/README.md

-Hi there 👋 my name is Joshua Becker and I am a Software Engineer, Full Stack Development: Python, Java, MERN.
+Hi there, 👋 my name is Joshua Becker and I am a Software Engineer - Full Stack Development: Python, Java, MERN.

 I enrolled in Coding Dojo in early February and I have been working on assignments, studying, coding, and building projects five hours a day seven days a week.